Robert Koenig (sculptor): Odyssey

 The Speyer Town Council in Germany invited Robert Koenig to exhibit his ‘Odyssey’ project in the town in 2017 to help commemorate the 500th anniversary of the Reformation.
 It was also to mark the 75th anniversary of the year when the artist’s mother was brought to the town as a forced worker from her home in Poland.
 It was also the 20th anniversary of the Odyssey tour across Europe (1997–2017).

 Reviews

-Foreword to the catalogue of the Robert Koenig's retrospective exhibition 1982–2002 at the Cadzow Gallery, Chatelherault, Hamilton, Scotland, by distinguished Polish artist and rector of the Academy of Fine Arts in Krakow, Poland, Prof. Włodzimierz Kunz.
+The foreword to the catalogue of Koenig's retrospective exhibition 1982–2002 at the Cadzow Gallery, Chatelherault, Hamilton, Scotland, was written by distinguished Polish artist and rector of the Academy of Fine Arts in Krakow, Poland, Prof. Włodzimierz Kunz.